 Let’s face it, Christmas is nowhere near as beautifully celebrated and illustrated than in Germany, where time-honored traditions such as the Advent calendar, the Advent wreath, the gingerbread houses, the wooden nutcrackers, or the Christmas markets are as vivid as they were centuries ago.

 Away from the tourist track, the Bavarian town of Coburg is a treasure trove of half-timbered houses, medieval alleyways, and Christmas magic.
 Overlooked by the city’s ancient castle (Veste Coburg), the sprawling Christmas market is brimming with wooden toys, ceramics, and wonderful atmosphere.
+Like most of Germany’s top Christmas markets, the atmospheric fair specializes in artisan products from the surrounding region.
 Moreover, ancient carriages invite visitors to enjoy a romantic ride around the Old Town, artisans can be seen working their crafts, and the aroma of roasted almonds, traditional bratwurst, and glühwein permeates the air.

 For a one-of-a-kind experience, visit the Historical German Christmas Museum in the nearby town of Neustadt.